pemcg/manageiq-automation-howto-guide/chapter17/state_machine.md

 This object hierarchy is represented at the highest level by the Service Template Provisioning Task (which we access from ```$evm.root['service_template_provision_task']```).

-The Service Template Provisioning Task has an assocation, _miq\_request\_tasks_, containing the _miq\_request\_task_ objects representing the creation of the _service resource(s)_, which are items or resources making up the service request (even a single service catalog item is treated as a bundle containing one service resource).
+The Service Template Provisioning Task has an assocation, `.miq_request_tasks`, containing the _miq\_request\_task_ objects representing the creation of the _service resource(s)_, which are items or resources making up the service request (even a single service catalog item is treated as a bundle containing one service resource).

-Each _child_ (service resource) miq\_request\_task also has an _miq\_request\_tasks_ assocation  containing the VM Provisioning Tasks associated with creating the actual VMs for the service resource.
+Each _child_ (service resource) miq\_request\_task also has a `.miq_request_tasks` assocation containing the VM Provisioning Tasks associated with creating the actual VMs for the service resource.
 This _miq\_request\_task_ is provider-specific.

-It is to the second level of miq\_request\_task (also known as the _grandchild task_) that we must pass the Service Dialog values that affect the provisioning of the VM (such as _:vm\_memory_ or _:vm\_target\_name_).
+It is to the second level of miq\_request\_task (also known as the _grandchild task_) that we must pass the Service Dialog values that affect the provisioning of the VM (such as `:vm_memory` or `:vm_target_name`).

 (see [Service Objects](service_objects.md) for more details of the service object structure)

 ### Accessing the Service Dialog Options

-If a service dialog has been used in the creation of an Automation request (either from a Button or from a Service), then the key/value pairs from the service dialog are added to the Request and subsequent Task objects both as individual keys accessible from $evm.root, and to the Task object's options hash as the _:dialog_ key.
+If a service dialog has been used in the creation of an Automation request (either from a Button or from a Service), then the key/value pairs from the service dialog are added to the Request and subsequent Task objects both as individual keys accessible from `$evm.root`, and to the Task object's options hash as the `:dialog` key.

 ```ruby
 $evm.root['service_template_provision_task'].options[:dialog] = \